adelalsagoff/Spotify-Content-Base-Recommender/README.md

  ![](./images/long-tail.png)

-The Long Tail coined by Chris Anderson describes the idea that the internet affects the types of products being sold that produce the majority of the revenue, such that selling a large amount of niche product is becoming more important to the sales of companies.
+The Long Tail coined by Chris Anderson describes the idea that the internet, has changed market trends where more demand exist along the long tail.
+In e-commerce, The demand for niche products is caused by the availability of search tools, online stores not being limited by physical size and thus being able to have a larger selection of products.

 However with social media and algorithm-driven recommendations (collaborative filtering), including Spotify’s own generated playlists, seem to magnify the bandwagon effect, whereby popular songs become even more popular.